geikha/hydra-docs-v2/content/docs/learning/extending-hydra/extending-hydra.md

 ---
-title: "Using hydra with other javascript libraries"
+title: "other libraries"
+weight: 71
 ---
-# Using hydra with other javascript libraries
+# other libraries

-Hydra is written in javascript, and compatible with many other javascript libraries.
-The hydra web editor executes javascript directly in the browser, so it is possible to load many other libraries and scripts directly in the browser.
+Hydra is written in JavaScript, and compatible with many other JavaScript libraries.
+The hydra web editor executes JavaScript directly in the browser, so it is possible to load many other libraries and scripts directly in the browser.

+---

 ## p5.js
 [p5.js](https://p5js.org/) is a JavaScript library for creative coding, with a focus on making coding accessible and inclusive for artists, designers, educators, beginners, and anyone else! p5.js is pre-loaded on the Hydra editor with a wrapper that makes it easier to use inside the website.
 The wrapper is a class called `P5` (notice the upper-case P).
 A p5.js sketch can be used as a source within a hydra sketch, and vice versa.